 Alongside the water as well as towards the parking spaces, the ample outdoor areas of the apartments are bordered by brick framework patterns.
 These borders ensure that they are visually integrated into the overall design.

-The new apartment complex will be constructed of understated materials such as beige bricks and dark aluminium window frames.
+The new apartment complex is constructed of understated materials such as beige bricks and dark aluminium window frames.
 The aim is to ensure that the building fits in harmoniously with its surroundings.
-The building will have an energy rating of A and solar panels will be installed on the roof.

 Architect – Boparai Associates Architekten B.V.

-Structural engineers – Van Rossum Raadgevende Ingenieurs B.V.
+Structural engineer – Van Rossum Raadgevende Ingenieurs B.V.